APIexec/devops/README.md

 + Linux?
 + Mac OS?

-The DevOps Tool is not depends platform
+The DevOps Tool is not depend platform

 ## Github Repository